-The drawings can also be exported as images (bitmaps).
+The drawings can also be exported as images.

-9. Machining interface (MI)
+8. Machining interface

 Where parts contain additional machining such as grooves, routs, drilling and cut-outs the Machining interface module is used to create and store the part drawings (via the Machining library) and also send the correct machining instructions for each part to the CNC machining centres.